 Clean Power Alliance purchases clean power and Southern California Edison (SCE) delivers it.
-Nothing else changes—SCE will continue to deliver power to your business, send one bill, and be responsible for resolving any issues with your electricity service.
+Nothing else changes—SCE will continue to deliver power to your home or business, send one bill, and be responsible for resolving any issues with your electricity service.

 The best part is: the choice is yours!
 For the first time, you now have a choice when it comes to your energy.
 Clean Power Alliance currently offers three rate options designed to suit the diverse needs of our communities.
 You will have the opportunity to choose the percentage of renewable content that suits your business or family best.
 No matter what offering you choose, our communities will enjoy the shared benefits of Clean Power Alliance.